coleman-wma/Voice-Mood-NLP-CNN/README.md

 Code for the web application is in the 'web_app' folder.

 This application creates a front end where users can record a snippet of themselves talking.
-This is converted to text using Googles speech-to-text, and I then predict emotion on three dimensions (valence, activation and dominance) using both the audio and text outputs.
+This is converted to text using Google's speech-to-text, and I then predict emotion on three dimensions (valence, activation and dominance) using both the audio and text outputs.

 [Dimensions for emotions?](https://www.google.com/url?sa=i&url=https%3A%2F%2Fwww.researchgate.net%2Ffigure%2FPositions-of-Ekmans-basic-emotions-within-the-emotional-space-spanned-by-the-Valence_fig2_307512566&psig=AOvVaw0HAoSRqrTMigoHm1hrya4x&ust=1586001476131000&source=images&cd=vfe&ved=0CAIQjRxqFwoTCNiN1ZaazOgCFQAAAAAdAAAAABAl)